|Ship name||HMS VICTORY|

-The VICTORY was launched 1765 in the navy yard of Chatham.
-From the start this ship of the line was equipped with 100 cannons, but found her first employment only in 1778 in the battle near Ouessant against the French.
-Afterwards there were several sea-engagements in shorter sequence, 1781 again Ouessant, followed by 1782 at Gibraltar, 1793 at Toulon, 1794 at Corsica and 1797 at Cape Sao Vicente.
+The VICTORY was launched 1765 in the Chatham navy yard.
+From the start this ship of the line was equipped with 100 cannons.
+However, she found her first employment only in 1778 in the battle near Ouessant against the French.
+Afterwards there were several sea-engagements in sequence, 1781 again Ouessant, followed by 1782 at Gibraltar, 1793 at Toulon, 1794 at Corsica and 1797 at Cape Sao Vicente.

 The ship model stands on a cherry tree board.
 The ship can be taken out of the stand, i.e. for transport.